nklkhlr/een-multiomics/README.md

 The code in this repository was tested with R version 4.2.1 and python version 3.8.11.

-For required `R` packages and the used versions please see `seesionInfo.txt`
+For required `R` packages and the used versions please see `sessionInfo.txt`

 For required `python` packages and the used versions please see `requirements.txt`